IMoronPirate/imoronpirate.github.io/_posts/2019-02-07-deploy-static-site-on-github.md

 A possible solution is to have a repository for the source code and a repository for the hosting of the blog.
 However, I did not like the idea of having two repositories for just one project.
-So, I tought to use a branch for the developement into the main repository:
+So, I thought to use a branch for the development into the main repository:
 ```bash
 - dev #contains the source code to generate the blog
 - master #contains the html pages